How Are NFL Football Players Mic’d Up

 JimGalloway Author/Editor

-Mikingdesign.com *Before we end, I had a little question about the grammar involved in the use of the word Mic/Miked.
+*Before we end, I have a little question about the grammar involved in the use of the word Mic/Miked.
 So I did what most people do.
 I Googled it.
 I have written a lot of articles for MikingDesign.com on using the words associated with the word Mic as a noun or a verb.

 Here’s what I found.
 Both mike and mic commonly appear as shortened forms of microphone, but mike is the accepted spelling in most dictionaries.
 Mic presents difficulties because it looks like it should be pronounced mick and because it produces the problematic participles mixed and micing.